Money in Singapore

 Singapore - Money

-The Monetary Authority of Singapore (MAS) moved forward its biannual meeting to 30 March due to the Covid-19 pandemic.
-At the meeting, the MAS moved from targeting a slight currency appreciation to targeting a zero percent annual rate of appreciation of the policy band at the prevailing level of the Singapore dollar nominal effective exchange rate (S$NEER), effectively loosening its monetary stance.
-The width of the policy band was left unchanged.
-The Singapore dollar is managed against a basket of currencies and the MAS operates a managed float regime, with the currency fluctuating within a policy band where the level and direction is decided by the Authority to accommodate short-term volatility in foreign exchange markets as well as ensure medium-term price stability.
+At its 14 October meeting, the Monetary Authority of Singapore (MAS) raised the slope of the Singapore dollar nominal effective exchange rate (S$NEER) policy band from 0.0% previously, thus allowing the dollar to appreciate “slightly” on an annual basis—widely believed to be 0.5% per annum—and effectively tightening its monetary stance.
+However, there was no change to the width of the policy band or the level at which the band is centered.
+The Singapore dollar is managed against a basket of currencies and the MAS operates a managed float regime, with the currency fluctuating within a policy band where the level and direction are decided by the Authority in order to accommodate short-term volatility in foreign exchange markets as well as ensure medium-term price stability.
 The Authority thus gives up its ability to control domestic interest rates, which are instead largely determined by international lending rates and expectations of future movements in the Singapore dollar.

-FocusEconomics Consensus Forecast panelists expect the exchange rate to end 2020 at 1.39 SGD per USD.
-The panel sees the exchange rate ending 2021 at 1.35 SGD per USD.
+FocusEconomics Consensus Forecast panelists expect the exchange rate to end 2021 at 1.33 SGD per USD and 2022 at 1.32 SGD per USD.

 Singapore - Money Data